 1. From BR1M to BSH to BPN to BPR - Yang penting, increased handouts

 FYI, Bantuan Prihatin Nasional (BPN) is now Bantuan Prihatin Rakyat (BPR).
-Next year, gahmen has decided to continue with it but more targeted this time around.
+This time, gahmen has decided to make it more targeted.
 In total, RM6.5bn has been allocated for this!

 Here are the various incentives: